Fishing with the Family: A Perfect Oceanside Adventure

 Use Equipment Suited for Your Kids

 Don’t worry about using fancy artificial lures when teaching your kids to fish.
 Most of the inshore fish in Oceanside can be caught with a basic sinker rig, baited with mussels, bloodworms or pieces of cut mackerel.
-The pier stocks several different baits, and the employees can often recommend the ones that have been effective lately.
+The Pier Bait Shop stocks several different baits that you can purchase as well, and because they keep track of what the fish are biting most you are sure to have the right bait for the job!

 Licenses and More

-If you plan on fishing anywhere besides the Oceanside Pier be sure to stay on the right side of the law when fishing in Oceanside – you don’t want to set a bad example for your youngsters.
-You and your spouse and any kids over 16 will need a fishing license to fish legally from any location besides the public piers.
+If you plan on fishing in Oceanside be sure to stay on the right side of the law – you don’t want to set a bad example for your youngsters.
+You and your spouse and any kids over 16 will need a fishing license to fish legally from any location besides the public Oceanside Pier’s.
 Children under the age of 16 are free to fish without any license regardless of location.
 Check with the California Department of Fish and Wildlife to find more information including current prices and how to purchase your licenses.